Young conservatives board the 'Trump Train' to 2024

 So now that she's 18 and eligible to vote, there's no question of who she's casting her ballot for.

 "I love all the other candidates.
-I think it's a really solid lineup," Conrad said, who goes to Belmont University in Nashville.
+I think it's a really solid lineup," said Conrad, who goes to Belmont University in Nashville.

 "But I'm very loyal to the MAGA movement," she added.